Clarice Orsini: Life

 Clarice and Lorenzo married 4 June 1469, with a four-day celebration.
 The marriage was arranged by Lorenzo's mother Lucrezia Tornabuoni, who wanted her eldest son to marry a woman from a noble family to enhance the social status of the Medicis.
-Their marriage was unusual for Florence at the time in that they were nearly the same age.
+Their marriage was unusual for aristocrats in Florence at the time in that they were nearly the same age.
 Clarice's dowry was 6,000 florins.

 The political nature of her marriage meant that she was often called upon by each side of her family to influence the other.
 This included Lorenzo helping her brother Rinaldo get selected as Archbishop of Florence.
 She was also called on by others throughout the area to support their requests to her husband.
-People sought her support in the easing of taxes and releasing family members from exile or prison.
+People sought her support in easing taxes and releasing family members from exile or prison.
 She would also use her network to gather information about political and military events away from where she was, including troop movements and battles.

 Clarice's religious upbringing was a bit in contrast with the humanist ideals of the age popular in Florence.
 Nevertheless, sources and letters suggest that there was a great deal of affection and respect between her and Lorenzo.

-Of the ten children born to them, three died in infancy.
+Of the ten children born to them, four died in infancy.

 During the Pazzi conspiracy, which was aimed at murdering Lorenzo and his younger brother Giuliano, Clarice and her children were sent to Pistoia.
 (The Pazzis succeeded in murdering Giuliano, but Lorenzo survived the attack, thus the conspirators' plan to replace the Medicis as de facto rulers of Florence failed).

 Clarice returned to Rome several times to visit her relatives; she also visited Volterra, Colle Val d'Elsa, Passignano sul Trasimeno, and other places in the 1480s.
 During these visits, she was treated as a representative of her husband, an unusual role for a woman in that time and place.

-On 30 July 1488 she died in Florence, and was buried two days later.
+On 30 July 1488 she died of tuberculosis in Florence, and was buried two days later.
 Her husband was not with her when she died, nor did he attend the funeral, because he himself was very ill and was in Bad Filetta near Siena to get cured.

 The fact that Lorenzo was away from home when she died, affected even more his mood.
 Piero da Bibbiena, private chancellor of the Magnificent, wrote the following letter to the Florentine Ambassador in Rome :

 In a letter to Pope Innocent VIII he wrote that he dearly missed his late wife.
 The content of Lorenzo's letter to the Pope is the following: